Kupavtsev/Python_base/README.md

-Here is only base of Python
+Here is only base and algos of Python